rg5x/Roblox/README.md

 electron v3 purchases: https://nocap.land/purchases.html

-Best thing until I finish my own Web / UWP cheat, UI leak soon Netflix CE V2.1 is from Inposs.
+Best thing until I finish my own Web / UWP cheat, UI leak soon.
+Netflix CE V2.1 is from Inposs.
 Use at your own risk (inposs kinda a bad guy); V2 is from OMGExploits.
 Central Executor will be added when its confirmed to be safe: https://central-executor.com